irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 As previously described, whenever messages are added to the ring buffer of a `Subscription`, a condition variable specific to the `Subscription` is triggered.
-This condition variable has been added to the `Node` waitset so it is being monitored by the `rclcpp::spin`
+This condition variable has been added to the `Node` waitset so it is being monitored by the `rclcpp::spin`.

 Remember that the `SubscriptionIntraProcessWaitable` object has access to the ring buffer and to the callback function pointer of its related `Subscription`.